DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-evidence.md

   crucial decisions required to manage the situation.

-Right, so let’s discuss roles.
+Right, so let's discuss roles.

   I am His Excellency, Frank Savage the Governor of the island.